yowainwright/monorepo-utilities/README.md

 ## Glossary

-Below are sectioned descriptions and usages of each implemented Monorepo Utility.
+Sectioned below, are descriptions and usages of each implemented Monorepo Utility.

 ---